erayalp808/scraping-market-data/README.md

 $ cd scraping-market-data
 ```
 ### Create and activate a virtual environment
-<span style="color: grey;">To ensure that the needed Python packages do not corrupt the Python packages in your local area</span>
+<span style="color: gray;">To ensure that the needed Python packages do not corrupt the Python packages in your local area</span>
 ```
 $ virtualenv venv
 $ source venv/bin/activate